Rhyspew/aws-bootcamp-cruddur-2023/journal/week5.md

 This week I created the DynamoDB for the app, with caching for the messaging service.

-dd boto3 to requirements.txt
+Added boto3 to requirements.txt
-Add pip install to gitpod.yml to install on start up Rearranged bash scripts to be in separate folders and shorten names.
+Added pip install to gitpod.yml to install on start up Rearranged bash scripts to be in separate folders and shorten names.
-Correct updates in db-setup file - now setup in db folder.
+Correct updates in db-setup file - now setup in [db](https://github.com/Rhyspew/aws-bootcamp-cruddur-2023/tree/main/backend-flask/bin/db) folder.
-Create ddb folder and add files. change permissions and run schema-load
+Create [ddb](https://github.com/Rhyspew/aws-bootcamp-cruddur-2023/tree/main/backend-flask/bin/ddb) folder and add files. change permissions and run schema-load
 Create another file in ddb - list-tables run list tables.
 See pics